openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/emc-vmax-driver.rst

 -  Copy a volume to an image
 -  Clone a volume
 -  Extend a volume
--  Retype a volume (Host assisted volume migration only)
+-  Retype a volume (Host and storage assisted volume migration)
 -  Create a volume from a snapshot
 -  Create and delete consistency group
 -  Create and delete consistency group snapshot
--  Modify consistency group (add/remove volumes)
+-  Modify consistency group (add and remove volumes)
--  Create consistency group from source (source can only be a CG snapshot)
+-  Create consistency group from source
+-  Create and delete generic volume group
+-  Create and delete generice volume group snapshot
+-  Modify generic volume group (add and remove volumes)
+-  Create generic volume group from source

 VMAX drivers also support the following features: